stellar-deprecated/docs/guides/concepts/operations.md

 determine whether an operation is valid or not:

 1. The signatures on the transaction are valid for the operation.
 This includes:
-   * Are the signatures from valid signers for the source account of the operation?
+   * The signatures are from valid signers for the source account of the operation.
-   * Does the combined weight of all signatures for the source account _of the operation_ meet the threshold for the operation?
+   * The combined weight of all signatures for the source account _of the operation_ meet the threshold for the operation.
 2. The operation itself is well formed.
 Typically this means checking the parameters for the operation to see if they're in a valid format.
    * For example, only positive values can be set for the amount of a payment operation.
-3. Is the operation valid in the current protocol version of the network?
+3. The operation must be valid in the current protocol version of the network.
 Many newer operations are only valid when the current protocol version is greater than or equal to the version where the operation was first introduced, for example `ManageBuyOffer` in Stellar Protocol 11.

 ## Result